Elon Musk says he will likely vote for Florida Gov. Ron DeSantis for president

 TAMPA, Fla.
-(WFLA) — Billionaire and Tesla CEO Elon Musk said he is leaning toward voting for Florida’s Republican Gov. Ron DeSantis in the 2024 presidential election.
+(WFLA) — Tesla CEO Elon Musk said he is leaning toward voting for Florida’s Republican Gov. Ron DeSantis in the 2024 presidential election.

-Musk said last month that he plans to vote Republican in upcoming elections.

 A Twitter user asked him if he would vote for a Republican for president in 2024.
-Musk said “TBD,” or to be decided.
+Musk said, “TBD.”

 “I supported [Democratic candidate Andrew] Yang last time, but DeSantis has a better chance of winning,” the billionaire added.